 A way to have great tasting, healthy water available when your home uses a water pitcher with an infuser.

-This simple device can be kept in your fridge and infuses your water with whatever you put in it, like fruit, without having the pieces of fruit fall into your glass.
+This simple device can be kept in your fridge and infuses your water with whatever you put in it, such as fruit, without letting the pieces fall into your glass.
 For example, adding lemons and cucumber slices will give you a healthy drink that tastes great.

 3. Right and proper timing

-Since we now know that most water is absorbed within 120 minutes, we can assume that drinking a glass of water about 2 hours before heavy sports will give us the best benefit, as your body will be the most hydrated then.
+Since most water is absorbed within 120 minutes, we can assume that drinking a glass of water about 2 hours before heavy sports will benefit us, as your body will be the most hydrated then.

-It is also best to drink a glass of water first thing in the morning since you’ve gone for about 8 hours without a drink.
-And for those with a stronger bladder, drinking a glass before bed helps your body stay hydrated while you sleep.
-But if nightly bathroom visits are already a factor for you, take it easy before bed.
+It is also best to drink a glass of water first thing in the morning since you have gone about eight hours without a drink.
+For those with a stronger bladder, drinking a glass before bed helps your body stay hydrated while you sleep.
+But if nightly bathroom visits are already a factor, take it easy before bed.

-To make drinking water easier, keep it by you all day, whether at the office with a bottle that you sip from all day and can refill, or at home with a glass of water on your counter that you make yourself drink from every time you pass it.
+To make drinking water easier, keep it by yourself all day, whether at the office with a bottle you sip from all day and can refill or at home with a glass of water on your counter that you drink from every time you pass it.
 Having a bottle of water in your car is great, too, especially when you’re out doing chores and can’t get a good drink in for a few hours.

 4. Sit down, drink your water